Why Choose Cedars-Sinai Marina del Rey Hospital for Vertebral Fracture Treatment?

-At Marina Del Rey Hospital, the well trained spinal surgeons manage vertebral fractures successfully with either operative or non-operative means of treatment, depending on the severity of spinal cord damage and the general well-being of the patient.
+At Cedars-Sinai Marina del Rey Hospital, the well trained spinal surgeons manage vertebral fractures successfully with either operative or non-operative means of treatment, depending on the severity of spinal cord damage and the general well-being of the patient.

 The vertebrae or the bones of the spine are strong enough to resist fracture.
 Sometimes, a vertebra may undergo fracture due to certain conditions such as osteoporosis, major traumatic injury to the spine, and excessive pressure.
 When there is a crack in the vertebra of the spine, it is called vertebral fracture or broken vertebrae.
 Most vertebral fractures happen in the thoracic (middle portion of the spine) and lumbar spine (lower back) or at the junction of the thoracic and lumbar spine (thoracolumbar junction).
 Vertebral fractures vary in severity as some cases are very serious traumatic conditions causing damage to the spinal cord requiring emergency treatment while other broken vertebrae may be a result of weakened bones due to osteoporosis.